Healthy Homes Assessment Broadmeadows

 Rental Property Home Assessments Broadmeadows

-The areas of rental property that are affected with Health Homes Standard.
+Areas of rental properties that are impacted with Healthy Homes Standard.
 Healthy Homes Standards in Broadmeadows include each:

 • Bedrooms